dejanpls/hashmap/README.md

 | `keys()`          | Returns all the keys in an array       |
 | `values()`        | Returns all the values in an array     |
 | `resize()`        | Double capacity when threshold reached |

-### Internal Features

-- **Hashing:** Uses a polynomial rolling hash with a prime multiplier.
-- **Buckets:** Stores key-value pairs in nested arrays to handle collisions.
-- **Resizing:** Automatically doubles capacity when the load factor is exceeded, rehashing all entries.

 ---